Lingesh-S/xray-diagnosis-cnn/README.md

 - Built using custom CNN and/or transfer learning (e.g., ResNet, MobileNet)
 - Model explainability with Grad-CAM
 - Optional Streamlit app for real-time prediction from uploaded X-rays

+#📄 License
+This project is open source and available under the MIT License.

+#🙋‍♂️ Author
+Lingesh S